 The Haunted Mansion is my favorite Disney attraction

 Cars Land is most exciting at dusk, when all of the neon signs first start to illuminate.

 5. It’s a Small World

-… and if you are wondering why Matterhorn Bobsleds and Mickey’s Fun Wheel aren’t on here, it’s because they were closed when I was there so I’m sure they’re deserving, but I didn’t experience them myself
+… and if you are familiar with Disneyland, and are wondering why Matterhorn Bobsleds and Mickey’s Fun Wheel aren’t on here, it’s because they were closed when I was there, so I’m sure they’re deserving, but I didn’t experience them myself.

 Can’t Miss Food/Drink Items

 1. Hand Dipped Ice Cream Bar from Clarabelle’s in Disney’s California Adventure